diamirio/backend-nx-skeleton/packages/nx-tools/README.md

 ## Generate Exports

-This schematic can be used internally for other schematics to generate exports based on designated patterns.
+This schematic can be used for other schematics to generate exports based on designated patterns.

 After parsing through your rules, you can add this as an individual role to go through all the files and match designated patterns and create TypeScript exported modules of matching files.
 All paths will be relative.